adityasoni9998/ANLP_Term_Project_NoFunEval/CONTRIBUTIONS.md

+Contributions for assignment 4

-1. Aditya Bharat Soni (Andrew ID: adityabs) Reproducing results for DeepSeekCoder and CodeGemma.
-Error analysis.
-Literature review for a subsection 2.1.
+1. Aditya Bharat Soni (Andrew ID: adityabs)

-2. Shubham Rajnish Gandhi (Andrew ID: srgandhi) Reproducing results for CodeLlama.
-Error analysis.
-Literature review for subsection 2.2
+Generating inferences for all the LLMs across all approaches (for our proposed approach and majority of the baselines).
+Computing all the metrics for baselines and their analysis, and the majority vote method.
+Analysis - quantitative and qualitative.

+2. Shubham Rajnish Gandhi (Andrew ID: srgandhi) Researching and writing code for metrics for calculating modifications made when editing a piece of code.
+Writing code for making predictions and evaluating model performance based on modification scores of generations.
+Analysis - quantitative and qualitative.

 3. Darsh Agarwal (Andrew ID: darsha)
-Reproducing results for Llama and Mistral.
+Creating graphs, setting up environment.

-Everyone contributed to report writing and environment setup.
+Everyone contributed to writing the report.